Procter & Gamble (PG). Below are some highlights from the above linked analysis:

 4. Graham Number

-PG is trading at a premium to all four valuations above.
+PG is trading at a discount to only 1.) above.
 Since PG's tangible book value is not meaningful, a Graham number can not be calculated.
-The stock is trading at a 5.6% discount to its calculated fair value of $83.75.
-PG earned a Star in this section since it is trading at a fair value.
+When also considering the NPV MMA Differential, the stock is trading at a 15.6% premium to its calculated fair value of $61.6.
+PG did not earn any Stars in this section.

 Dividend Analytical Data: In this section there are three possible Stars and three key metrics, see page 2 of the linked PDF for a detailed description:

 PG earned two Stars in this section for 2.) and 3.) above.
 The stock earned a Star as a result of its most recent Debt to Total Capital being less than 45%.
 PG earned a Star for having an acceptable score in at least two of the four Key Metrics measured.
 The company has paid a cash dividend to shareholders every year since 1891 and has increased its dividend payments for 58 consecutive years.